Artificial Intelligence and Big Data Analytics are useful to analyze and predict the impact of the COVID-19 virus.

 The White House released a dataset consisting of 29,000 research papers related to COVID-19.
 The goal is to find meaningful answers to various questions such as risk factors, virus genetics and many others.

 Geo-spatial data are sometimes used in the context of epidemiological studies.
 Italian demographic data are available with a high geographical density.

 Social Networks Data

 Online Social Networks Sites are a data source with daily tons of news shared by common people, public institutions and newspapers.
 The crowtangle website allows to monitor the Facebook Pages activity related to COVID-19 in Italy.

 The virus transmission analysis requires to identify the connections between different areas in the whole world.
 Some researchers are working on worldwide flights to better understand how the virus shifted from China to the World.
 All the worldwide connections between airports with an estimate of the average trips between them are available online.

 There is a research line that tries to understand COVID-19 trying to compare it with previous epidemics.
 Here you can find links to data related to:

 Data from Korea

 Korean Ministry of Health and Welfare built a web-platform to make available official data coming from South Korea.
 You won’t be allowed to download data locally, but you will have at disposal a cloud computing platform to submit your applications.
-It is possible to request for the access at this link.

 Italian researchers from University of Turin are currently developing an AI system for the automatic diagnosis of COVID-19 pneumonia from ultrasound images.
 The database is available upon request.